kavia-common/Online-Examination-System-3411/README.md

 # Online Examination System (ASP.NET Web Forms)

 ## Overview and Purpose
-The Online Examination System is a monolithic ASP.NET Web Forms application that enables teachers to create and manage exams and allows students to register, take exams (MCQ and theory), and view results.
-It leverages SQL Server for persistence and Bootstrap for styling, offering administrative features such as leaderboards, exam configuration, question management, and queues for theory answer evaluation.
+The Online Examination System is a monolithic ASP.NET Web Forms application that enables educators to create and manage examinations and allows students to register, take exams (MCQ and theory), and view results.
+The system uses SQL Server for persistence and Bootstrap for styling.
+Administrative features include leaderboards, exam configuration, question management, and queues for theory answer evaluation.

 This README serves as the primary Code Document and entry point to the detailed documentation under the docs/ directory.

-- Detailed docs index: see docs/ directory:
-  - docs/InlineComments.md
-  - docs/DocstringsGuide.md
-  - docs/ProjectStructure.md
-  - docs/Configuration.md
-  - docs/Interfaces.md
-  - docs/Contributing.md
-  - docs/Architecture.md
+- Documentation Index: docs/README.md

 ## Features
-The system includes the following features (as implemented in the project’s Web Forms pages):
+The application provides the following capabilities as implemented by the Web Forms pages:
-- User authentication and registration via LoginPage.aspx and SignUpPage.aspx
+- Authentication and registration via LoginPage.aspx and SignUpPage.aspx
-- Student dashboard (Dashboard.aspx) showing navigation to profile, leaderboard, start exam, etc.
+- Student dashboard (Dashboard.aspx) with navigation to profile, leaderboard, and exam actions
-- StartExam flow (StartExam.aspx) with course selection filtered by semester and checks for taken exams
+- StartExam flow (StartExam.aspx) with course selection (filtered by semester) and checks for already-taken exams
-- Multiple Choice (MCQ) exams (MCQExam.aspx) with session-based timing and answer submission
+- Multiple Choice exams (MCQExam.aspx) with timers and answer submission
-- Theory exams (TheoryExam.aspx) with timers and typed answers
+- Theory exams (TheoryExam.aspx) with timers and free-text answers
 - Results page (ExamResult.aspx) with scoring and profile updates
-- Leaderboard (Leaderboard.aspx) for viewing performance
+- Leaderboard pages (Leaderboard.aspx, AdminLeaderboard.aspx)
-- Admin panel (AdminPanel.aspx) for:
+- Administrative panel (AdminPanel.aspx) for:
-  - Creating/editing exams (SetExam.aspx, EditExam.aspx, EditMCQ.aspx, EditTheory.aspx, MCQSet.aspx, TheorySet.aspx)
+  - Creating and editing exams (SetExam.aspx, EditExam.aspx, EditMCQ.aspx, EditTheory.aspx, MCQSet.aspx, TheorySet.aspx)
-  - Managing queues for theory answer evaluation (AdminCourseQueue.aspx/AdminQueue.aspx, ShowAns.aspx)
+  - Managing queues for theory answer evaluation (AdminCourseQueue.aspx, AdminQueue.aspx) and viewing answers (ShowAns.aspx)
-  - Viewing admin leaderboard (AdminLeaderboard.aspx)
-- PDF download stub (DownloadPdf.aspx) for results (implementation placeholder in code-behind)
+- PDF result download placeholder (DownloadPdf.aspx)
 - Styling via Bootstrap CSS (CSS/bootstrap.css)
-- SQL Server persistence via Web.config connectionStrings
+- SQL Server persistence configured in Web.config connectionStrings

 ## Supported Platforms and Versions
-- ASP.NET Web Forms on .NET Framework 4.8
+- ASP.NET Web Forms targeting .NET Framework 4.8 (compilation target per OnlineExamSystem/Web.config)
-- SQL Server (SQL Server Express is acceptable)
+- SQL Server or SQL Server Express
-- Visual Studio with IIS Express
+- Visual Studio (2019 or later recommended) with IIS Express
-- Bootstrap (version in repository: CSS/bootstrap.css; exact upstream version not specified)
+- Bootstrap (included as CSS/bootstrap.css within the project)

 ## Installation (Windows)
 1) Prerequisites
 - Windows 10/11
-- Visual Studio (recommended 2019 or later with .NET Framework development workload)
+- Visual Studio with .NET Framework development workload (2019 or newer recommended)
 - SQL Server or SQL Server Express and SQL Server Management Studio (SSMS)

 2) Database Setup
-- Open the script at: database-script/Online-Examination-System-Databse-Script.sql
+- Open: database-script/Online-Examination-System-Databse-Script.sql
-- Execute it in SQL Server to create the necessary database schema and seed data (if included).
+- Execute the script in SQL Server to create the database schema and seed data (if provided).
-- Note the resulting database name and server instance for use in connection strings.
+- Record the database name and server instance for connectionStrings.

 3) Configure Connection Strings
 - File: OnlineExamSystem/Web.config
-- Update the values under <connectionStrings>:
+- Update the <connectionStrings> entries:
   - dbconnection
   - OnlineExamConnectionString
 - Example: